asherz720/asherz720.github.io/index.md

 ## About Me

 <p align="justify"> Hi there!
 I'm Asher ['æʃə] and my Chinese name is Zheng Anshun (郑安顺) [ʈʂə̂ŋ ɑ̄n ʂwə̂n].
-I just finished my master's in Speech and Language Processing (or Computational Linguistics) with <em>distinction</em> at <a href="https://www.ed.ac.uk/">University of Edinburgh</a>, advised by Dr. <a href="https://homepages.inf.ed.ac.uk/clai/" target="_blank">Catherine Lai</a>, and I'm now seeking for a PhD position.
-Previous to that, I have received a B.A. in English Language and Literature from <a href="https://www.hanyang.ac.kr/web/eng">Hanyang University</a>, <em>summa cum laude</em>.
+I'm a incoming PhD student at <a href="https://www.utexas.edu/">UT Austin</a> advised by Prof. <a href="https://jessyli.com/", target="_blank">Jessy Li</a> and Prof. <a href="https://liberalarts.utexas.edu/linguistics/faculty/dib97", target="_blank">David Beaver</a>.
+I'm also quite involved in the UT's syn-sem group as well.
+Before that I did a master's in Speech and Language Processing (or Computational Linguistics) with <em>distinction</em> at <a href="https://www.ed.ac.uk/">University of Edinburgh</a>, advised by Dr. <a href="https://homepages.inf.ed.ac.uk/clai/" target="_blank">Catherine Lai</a>.
+Previous to that, I received a B.A. in English Language and Literature from <a href="https://www.hanyang.ac.kr/web/eng">Hanyang University</a>, <em>summa cum laude</em>.
 My research revolves around the structure and the meaning of language (syntax and semantics), discourse and their interafces.
 Computational Modeling of Language (discourse and syntax in particular) is another direction I am also pursuing.</p>
 <!--
  My efforts, at present, are directed to provide cross-linguistic evidence from Eastern Asian Languages (e.g., Mandarin and Korean) for the existing theories, in order to form a universal picture of CP selection.
 In addition, the syntactic realization of semantic selection is also of my interest, which I believe will lead to a beautiful theory posited at the syntax-semantics interface.  -->